-For years, I’ve had a hard time with salad dressings.
-But no more.
 This Garlic Sunflower Seed Dressing is not only vegan but also gluten-free and raw.
-It’s super easy to make and the perfect garlic-y addition to any salad or you could use it as a dip for veggies or crackers.
-I love such versatile recipes!
+It’s super easy to make and the perfect garlic-y addition to any salad, bowl, taco, wrap, or you can make it thicker by adding less water and use it as a dip for veggie sticks or crackers.
+I’m a sucker for versatile recipes!

 - lemon juice